bilal-23/useElevator/README.md

 ## Features

 - Smooth scrolling to the top of the page or a specified element
-- Elevator music during scrolling (optional)
-- Ding sound when reaching the destination (optional)
 - Customizable animation duration
 - Callback functions for scroll start and end
 - TypeScript support

 ## How It Works

-The `useElevator` hook is designed to create a smooth, pleasant scrolling experience while adding a touch of humor with elevator music.
+The `useElevator` hook is designed to create a smooth, pleasant scrolling experience.
 Here's a detailed breakdown of how it works:

 ### Core Animation